TXNM Energy, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityTXNM Energy operates two regulated utilities (PNM in New Mexico, TNMP in Texas) serving about 800,000 electric customers with 2.7 GW of generation capacity.
-Regulated utilities produce predictable but capped returns.High
+Business qualityTXNM Energy operates two regulated utilities, PNM in New Mexico and TNMP in Texas, serving about 800,000 electric customers with roughly 2.7 GW of generation capacity.
+Regulated utilities produce predictable but regulator-capped returns, and TTM revenue is about $2.23 billion up 9.97%.High

 MoatThe moat comes from regulated utility franchises that grant exclusive service territories.
-Customer choice is limited, but regulators set allowed returns, so the moat protects revenue more than profit growth.Medium-high
+Customer choice is limited, but regulators set allowed returns, so the moat protects revenue more than it drives profit growth.Medium-high

 Investment certaintyMedium-low certainty.
-The stock is essentially a binary option on Blackstone deal approval.
-Long-term utility fundamentals are obscured by the acquisition premium.Medium-low
+TXNM is a binary option on Blackstone deal approval.
+Long-term utility fundamentals are obscured by the acquisition premium, and the upside is capped near $61.25 while the downside depends on where standalone utility valuation lands.Medium-low

 TXNM AI stock forecast